Durga Puja: History and origins

-Durga is an ancient deity of Hinduism according to available archeological and textual evidence.
-However, the origins of Durga Puja are unclear and undocumented.
 Surviving manuscripts from the 14th-century provide guidelines for Durga Puja, while historical records suggest the royalty and wealthy families to be sponsoring major Durga Puja public festivities, since at least the 16th-century.
 The 11th or 12th-century Jain text Yasatilaka by Somadeva mentions an annual festival dedicated to a warrior goddess, celebrated by the king and his armed forces, and the description mirrors attributes of Durga Puja.